marcossantiago/kubernetes-workshop/05_probes.md

 ### Readiness Probes

-A simple check if connections to the database are possible
+Can check other pieces, such as a database connection

 ```
 http.HandleFunc("/readiness", func(w http.ResponseWriter, r *http.Request) {